northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 ## What happens during a purge of /scratch ?

-All files are removed during a /scratch purge.
-Previously the Resesarch Computing team removed files that had been in /scratch for more than 28 days without being edited.
-Now we remove *all* files.
+Files and directories are removed during a /scratch purge.
 This saves space for the proper function of the filesystem for all users.

 ## How do I know /scratch is usable again following the /scratch purge?